assylbeeeek/FInal_exam_CS2118/README.md

 apt-cache search linux-headers-`uname -r` \
 After that we download the latest version of the kernel:\
 sudo apt-get install kmod linux-headers-5.4.0-80-generic\
-We create a text catalog nano calculator-2\
+We create a text catalog calculator-2.ko with mkdir command\
+aika@aika-virtual-machine: $ mkdir -p ~/develop/kernel/calculator-2\
-Then we upload the code with the calculator there:\
+Then we upload the C code with the calculator there:\
 #include <linux/init.h>\
 #include <linux/module.h>\
 #include <linux/kernel.h>\